top of page

 See

-The main historic centre (barrio histórico) can be completed within an hour of pleasant walk.
-There are a number of uninspiring museums which offer very little.
+The main historic centre (barrio histórico) can be completed within an hour or two of pleasant walk.
+There are a number of uninspiring museums which honestly offer very little, although you only buy one ticket to access all of them.
+Interestingly there are plenty of old cars, some probably a century old, lying around.
 Amongst the few historic buildings and monuments, the following are of interest:

 Portón de Campo